KeenS/cargo-pack-docker/README.md

 base-image = "ubuntu:16.04"
 # the bin to include into the docker image.
 # will be placed to /opt/app/bin/
-# can be omitted if the project hav only one binary target.
+# can be omitted if the project have only one binary target.
 bin = "aaa"
 # `ENTRYPOINT` of Dockerfile. optional.
 entrypoint = ["aa", "bb"]